cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 }
 ```

-The `type` field corresponds with a [CredHub credential type](https://docs.cloudfoundry.org/credhub/credential-types.html).
-To start, `secret`s will support the `value` and `json` credential types.
-In the future, this can be expanded to other CredHub-supported types like `certificate`, to support additional use cases.
+A `secret` has a type that identifies its contents.
+To start we will support the `opaque` credential type (corresponds to the `json` [CredHub credential type](https://docs.cloudfoundry.org/credhub/credential-types.html)) which is designed to hold arbitrary user-defined data.
+In the future, this can be expanded to support more semantic secret types such as those [supported by Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) or other CredHub-supported types like `certificate`. `opaque` secrets consist of a JSON object whose keys map to files and values map to file content.

 #### Example `secret_binding` Object